Everything you ever wanted to know about the Costa Blanca

 Elche also dresses up in the parties of the Nit del Albà which are the high point of the fire cult with the launching of rockets.

 Nor should we forget the traditional Cabalgata de Los Reyes Magos (5th of January) in Alcoy, considered the oldest in Spain when it began in 1885, in which the pages access the houses through long stairs to deliver the gifts.

-Are you going for a city trip in Alicante?
+Are you going on a city trip to Alicante?

 The real estate market on the Costa Blanca

 As in the rest of the country, 2017 was the year when the prices of flats have begun to stabilise, although still far from their historical maximums, most prices are still 40% below the historical peak recorded.